 The Beagle Personality

 Though Beagles can be affectionate and friendly, they are also curious and independent dogs.
-Not all Beagles will want to obey your commands for the sake of obeying.
+Plus, not all Beagles will want to obey your commands, “just because.”

 However, this doesn’t mean they’re not trainable – many owners claim they’re quite easy to train if done right.
 Beagles just value their own priorities over yours.

 These dogs are also independent thinkers.
-In other words, their whole lives don’t revolve around the obedience training that you give them.
+In other words, their whole lives don’t revolve around the obedience training.

 For reference, humans have 5 million scent receptors in the nose.
 On the other hand, Beagles have 220 million scent receptors!
 Thats a nose that’s 44 times better!